 Unlike the copyright that most countries agreed to protect by default, a trademark must be filed in each and every country.
 For example, just because something is trademarked in the US, it doesn’t mean that it would also be trademarked in New Zealand.

-If you are new to print on demand or are actively looking for a help in implementation your personalized ideas to create personalized products on your Shopify store take time to try free plan from Teeinblue - an “all-in-one” application that supports print-on-demand sellers to design, set up personalized options on product page, manage and directly send orders to integrated fulfillment provider.
+If you just start print-on-demand business or are actively looking for a help in implementation your personalized ideas to create personalized products on your Shopify store take time to try free plan from Teeinblue Product Personalizer.
+This is an “all-in-one” application that supports print-on-demand sellers to design, set up personalized options on product page, manage and directly send orders to integrated fulfillment provider.